 Founded in 1094, Zagreb has a long history at the margins of Europe.
 Its architecture betrays its past as a Central European city under the rule of the Habsburgs.
 Its buildings show all the trends of 18th, 19th and 20th-century European architecture—with its Neo-Gothic cathedral, its Neo-Baroque National theatre and a string of parks and promenades laced with cafes.

 Zagreb will serve as a home base from which we will take day and weekend trips to areas that were ravaged by and are still recovering from the war, like Osijek, Vukovar and Slunj.

-Early in the third month we will leave Zagreb for a 10-day sojourn through the Balkans.
-This will include extended stays in Belgrade (the capital of Serbia), Mitrovica (a city at the heart of the struggle between Serbia and the Republic of Kosovo), Pristina (the capital of Kosovo), Sarajevo (the capital of Bosnia and Herzegovina that endured 4 year siege that resulted in 15,000 dead civilians), and Mostar (a city in Herzegovina, divided between Croats and Moslems and struggling to find a lasting peaceful solution).
+Early in the third month, we will leave Zagreb for a 10-day sojourn through the Balkans.
+This will include extended stays in Belgrade (the capital of Serbia), Mitrovica (a city at the heart of the struggle between Serbia and the Republic of Kosovo), Sarajevo (the capital of Bosnia and Herzegovina that endured 4 year siege that resulted in 15,000 dead civilians), and Mostar (a city in Herzegovina, divided between Croats and Moslems and struggling to find a lasting peaceful solution).